How to Entertain and Impress Japanese Business Partners and Clients

 Follow the unofficial dress code: Men should opt for conservative business suits.
 Women are encouraged to avoid heels and wear minimal jewelry.

 Use chopsticks correctly: Study the proper way of using chopsticks before your meal and practice beforehand.
-Do NOT point them at anyone while talking, use them to point at your food (even if you’re complimenting the meal), rub your chopsticks, play with them or stab the food with them.
+Do NOT point them at anyone while talking, do NOT use them to point at your food (even if you’re complimenting the meal), do NOT rub your chopsticks, do NOT play with them or stab the food with them.

 Use the towel provided only for your hands: Do not use it on your face or to clean anything else.